Every homeowner wants to improve their home, whether it’s for value purposes, aesthetics, functionality or efficiency (or all of the above).

 Green energy is generated from renewable sources like wind and solar energy, so you’ll be reducing the amount of fossil fuels you use.

 However, a green energy plan will still use some ‘dirty’ energy, and fully renewable plans will end up costing you more than you save.
 When you check your tariff, look for the details, such as whether the provider has a renewable energy source.

 The cost of your green energy tariff will depend on the supplier you use and the amount of energy you use.
-As we mentioned before the average energy bill is about £1200 per year, so check there are no exit fees from your current provider before you switch as it could end up costing you more.
+As we mentioned before the average energy bill is about £1970 per year right now, so check there are no exit fees from your current provider before you switch as it could end up costing you more.

 Further Reading: Green Energy Guide

 We’re all curious about how much energy we use, whether it’s for an energy-saving reason or a financial reason.
 Trying to dissect your energy bill is like reading Latin scripture!

 There are also plenty of myths surrounding energy use, such as having the heat on the highest possible setting, not increasing your heating bill or bigger TVs consuming the same amount of energy as smaller TVs.

 While an energy monitor can tell you how much electricity your kettle is using, it’ll also give you an idea of how much energy you’re using overall so you can track your usage.